lief-project/LIEF/doc/sphinx/tutorials/09_frida_lief.rst

 Telegram
 ~~~~~~~~

-To explain the process, we will inject frida gadget in the Telegram application.
-It's an interesting target because:
+To illustrate the process, we will inject the Frida gadget into the Telegram
+application.
+It is an interesting target because:

-* It contains only one native library so the library should be loaded early.
+* It contains only one native library, so the library will be loaded early.
-* It shows the reliability of LIEF to modify ELF files
+* It demonstrates LIEF's reliability in modifying ELF files.
-* It's a real app
+* It is a real-world application.

-Regarding the environment, we will use the version ``4.8.4-12207`` of Telegram (February 18, 2018) on an Android 6.0.1 device with an AArch64 architecture (Samsung Galaxy S6)
+Regarding the environment, we will use Telegram version ``4.8.4-12207``
+(February 18, 2018) on an Android 6.0.1 device with an AArch64 architecture
+(Samsung Galaxy S6).

 Injection with LIEF
 ###################

-As explained above, the injection is just a call to the :meth:`lief.ELF.Binary.add_library` on the ``libtmessages.28.so`` library.
+As explained above, the injection is simply a call to
+:meth:`lief.ELF.Binary.add_library` on the ``libtmessages.28.so`` library.

-Prior to the injection ``libtmessages.28.so`` is linked against the following libraries
+Prior to injection, ``libtmessages.28.so`` is linked against the following
+libraries:

 .. code-block:: bash